 Welcome to the Educational Studies Minor.
-In modern society education is often thought of as a process that deals with the development of the whole child.
-It must consider the cognitive, emotional, and social well being of the learner in terms of their individual agency and interests, societal goals and pressures, and issues of equity and diversity.
+In this minor, we view education as a process that deals with the development of the whole child in school and community contexts.
+We consider the cognitive, emotional, and social well being of the learner in terms of their individual agency and interests, societal goals and pressures, and issues of equity and diversity.

 Educational Studies Minor